 I grew up knowing that I was going to college after high school.
 There was never a question.
-My dad had purchased my college credits when I was little through a pre-paid tuition plan, which some states offer.
+My dad had purchased my college credits when I was little through a prepaid tuition plan, which some states offer.
 He handled all of my financial aid paperwork and loans.
 I only had to fill out the actual applications to the institutions.
 When I started helping some of my urban students consider applying to college, I realized quickly that they did not grow up in the same culture of education that I had.
+Many of them were on their way to becoming a first-generation college student.

 What is a First-Generation Student?